 We caught up with Lihi Gerstner, co-founder of Splacer to find out how this innovative idea came to birth.Read her interview to learn how her business has expanded into multiple markets across the US.
-You may just have a space that can fill a demand and gain useful insights from her business strategies.
+You will gain useful insights from her business strategies and may just have a space which can fill a demand.

 What did you eat for breakfast?

 What’s your workout?